-The holiday season is especially expensive, and 2020 was no exception: spending grew by 8.3% over 2019.
+The holiday season is especially expensive, and 2021 was no exception: retail sales grew by 8.5% over 2020 levels.
 If you overspent, here are some strategies for tackling your debt.

-Card companies have their own versions of these that don’t require additional underwriting – for example: American Express Pay It Plan It, Citi Flex Pay and My Chase Plan.
-Existing cardholders can designate purchases to be paid off in installments, giving them more predictability and a lower interest rate.
+American Express Pay It Plan It, Citi Flex Pay and My Chase Plan are examples of programs that function as a cross between traditional credit card debt and personal loans.
+Existing cardholders can designate certain purchases to be paid off in installments, giving them more predictability and a lower interest rate.
 These companies often prefer to call it a plan fee rather than interest, but it’s basically interest.
-The equivalent APR is generally something like 6 to 10% for a plan paid off within a year or so.
-Most of these card-related plans last anywhere from three months to a year, although sometimes you can stretch them out longer.
+The equivalent APR is generally something like 6% to 10%.
+Most of these card-related plans run anywhere from three months to a year.
+Sometimes you can stretch them out even longer.

 Enroll in nonprofit credit counseling

 Another option is nonprofit credit counseling.
 This is a hidden gem because the rates and terms of these debt management plans are often similar to the personal loan offers that people with better credit are able to obtain.
 And nonprofit credit counselors make them more widely available.

 Reputable agencies, such as Money Management International and GreenPath, provide helpful advice, consolidate debt and negotiate lower rates with creditors.
 These debt management plans frequently run two to five years and carry interest rates in the 6% to 10% range.
 Nonprofit credit counseling is best suited for people who owe at least a few thousand dollars in unsecured debt (credit cards and medical debt, mostly).